Vyral/base-template/_drafts/remodel-your-home-this-year-in-these-4-areas.md

 The driveway and the sidewalk are great places to improve if you are thinking about selling. **Adding a seal coat to your driveway or sidewalk will make it pop photography.** Or, you could add a new blacktop to make it look very appealing to potential buyers.

 If you have any questions or are interested in buying or selling, please feel free to contact us.
-We would be happy to help in any way that we can.&nbsp;
+We would be happy to help in any way that we can.